Take a look at the view

-Press Release: 16/01/2006Don't miss Alan Glasspool's exhibition in the view, Winchester's visual arts space in Bridge Street.
-His exhibition will be running from 10 January until 14 February.
+Press Release: 28/12/2005Don't miss the last few days of Rob Truscott's exhibition in the view, Winchester's visual arts space in Bridge Street.
+His exhibition called 'Exodus' will be running from 13 December 2005 until 13 January 2006.
 Passers by can see work created and installed into the shop window.

-For more information about Alan's work you can contact him via email at firstname.lastname@example.org .
+For more information about Rob's work you can visit his website at: www.robtruscott.co.uk

 the view is managed and funded by Winchester City Council's Arts Development Service with the help of artist and teacher Ali Eales, and is for the display of new work created by students and early career artists and craft makers.
 If you would like more information about showing work there or about any of the artists involved, please contact Niki Renshaw on 01962 848 303.